-LASIK procedures performed at our Phoenix and Sun City practices represent the latest technology in refractive surgery to correct refractive errors.
+LASIK procedures performed at our Phoenix and Sun City locations represent the latest technology in refractive surgery to correct refractive errors.
 LASIK utilizes the precision of the computerized Excimer Laser delivery system to customize change in corneal curvature to bring light into proper focus.
-By reshaping the cornea under a precision made flap, the comfort level and return to normal activities generally happens very quickly.
-LASIK lifts a corneal flap.
+By reshaping the cornea under a precision-made flap, the comfort level and return to normal activities generally happens very quickly.

 A. It is impossible to see any details of the procedure; you will only see some colored lights.

 A. Once the flap has been lifted, you will be directed to look at a red pinpoint of light.
 Some people wonder if they are going to mess things up if they happen to move and momentarily lose track of the light; not to worry, because the laser has a tracker that visually locks onto the eye so that even if you move slightly, the head of the laser will move with you.
 You may slow things up, but you won’t mess things up.